isomerpages/gb-assist/_browse-all-licences-LTA/Omnibus-Driver's-Vocational-Licence.md

 <p>5.
 How do I withdraw my application?</p>
 <p>Applicants who wish to withdraw their ODVL application will have to approach the PTO.
 PTO will then inform LTA to cancel the application.
 However, the application fee of $40 is non-refundable.</p>
 <p>6.
 Where can I go for the medical check-up for the purpose of my ODVL application?</p>
-<p>You may go to any registered medical clinic to have your chest x-ray and medical examinations done for the purpose of your ODVL application.<br />You will be required to use LTA&rsquo;s medical examination form at&nbsp;<a target="" rel="">https://www.onemotoring.com.sg/content/dam/onemotoring/Forms/VL_Medical_Form.pdf</a>.</p>
+<p>You may go to any registered medical clinic to have your chest x-ray and medical examinations done for the purpose of your ODVL application.<br />You will be required to use LTA&rsquo;s medical examination form at<a target="" rel="">https://www.onemotoring.com.sg/content/dam/onemotoring/Forms/VL_Medical_Form.pdf</a>.</p>
 <p>7.
 What is the statutory age limit for an ODVL holder?</p>
 <p>With effect from 1 January 2016, the upper age limit for heavy vehicle drivers (i.e. Class 4/4A and 5) has been extended to 75 years old.
 With the revision, heavy vehicle drivers aged between 70 to 74 years old, can retain their licences if they pass an annual enhanced medical examination and proficiency driving test.
 Hence, these drivers can continue to drive Class 4/4A buses provided they pass the above requirements from the Traffic Police.</p>
 <p>It is also subjected to the employment with PTO.</p>